-A large luxurious suite featuring 2 twin beds (fixed), bamboo flooring, a 42-inch flat screen monitor with DVD, private minibar/refrigerator, granite side table for private in-cabin dining, wood panelling, upholstered headboard, large bathroom and separate glass enclosures for toilet and showers.
+A large luxurious suite featuring 2 twin beds (fixed), bamboo flooring, a 42-inch flat-screen monitor with DVD, private minibar/refrigerator, granite side table for private in-cabin dining, wood paneling, upholstered headboard, large bathroom and separate glass enclosures for toilet and showers.

 Owners Suite (#11)

-A large luxurious suite featuring a king bed, bamboo flooring, a 42-inch flat screen monitor with DVD, private minibar/refrigerator, granite side table for private in-cabin dining, wood panelling, upholstered headboard, large bathroom and separate glass enclosures for toilet and showers.
+A large luxurious suite featuring a king bed, bamboo flooring, a 42-inch flat-screen monitor with DVD, private minibar/refrigerator, granite side table for private in-cabin dining, wood paneling, upholstered headboard, large bathroom and separate glass enclosures for toilet and showers.

 The dive deck is very large, each diver has their own suit up space.
 A large camera table is also provided, with charging stations and separate rinse tanks for cameras keep your photo gear safe.
 Nitrox is available.
 Hire gear is available but has to be pre-booked.